About Song of Solomon

 Song of Solomon is one of two books in the Bible that don’t mention God.

-Solomon uses some really strange analogies in the song of songs to describe his bride, comparing her cheeks to pomegranates and her hair to a flock of goats, to name a few.
-Well, they’re strange to us, because we’re used to visual analogies, but to the original readers, this was top-notch stuff.
+Solomon uses many analogies in the song of songs to describe his bride, comparing her cheeks to pomegranates and her hair to a flock of goats, to name a few.
+They’re strange descriptions to us, because we’re used to visual analogies, but to the original readers, this was top-notch stuff.

 Song of Solomon is the fifth book of poetry in the Bible.